This manual is for Eclector version 0.12.0.

 This generic function is called by the default method on

-that of a valid symbol.
-The parameter input-stream is the
+corresponds to that of a valid symbol.
+The parameter input-stream

 The default method on this generic function calls